dfinity/portal/how-it-works/1_protocol/04_execution.subpage.md

 Each message execution can lead to memory pages of the canister's state being modified (becoming "dirty" in operating systems terminology), new messages to other canisters on the same or different subnets being created, or a response to be generated in case of an ingress message.
 Changes to memory pages are tracked and corresponding pages flagged as "dirty" so that they can be processed when certifying the state.

-When a message execution leads to the generation of a new canister message targeted at a canister in the local subnet, this message can be queued up directly by execution in the input queue of the target canister and scheduled in the same round or an upcoming round, without this new message needing to go through consensus.
-This is possible because the generation and enqueuing of the new message is completely deterministic and thus happens in exactly the same way on all the nodes of the subnet – thus there is no need for this new message going through consensus.
+When a message execution leads to the generation of a new canister message targeted at a canister in the local subnet, this message can be queued up directly by execution in the input queue of the target canister and scheduled in the same round or an upcoming round.
+This message does not need to go through consensus since the generation and enqueuing of the new message is completely deterministic and thus happens in exactly the same way on all the nodes of the subnet.

 New messages targeted at other subnets are placed into the target cross-subnet queue (XNet queue) and are certified by the subnet at the end of the round as part of the per-round state certification.
 The receiving subnet can verify that the XNet messages are authenticated by the subnet by validating the signature with the originating subnet's public key.